websavers/centos2alma_openvz/README.md

 **OpenVZ <7.0.21**: We tested this only with the latest release of OpenVZ, version 7.0.21.
 Some have reported issues with almaconvert8 encountering odd issues during conversion that are likely a result of converting using an earlier release of OpenVZ.
 We recommend updating all packages manually on both the node and the container prior to conversion.

-If you are using Virtuozzo, you need at least Hybrid Server 7.5 Update 6 Hotfix 1 (Version 7.5.6-112).
+In Virtuozzo versioning this equates to Hybrid Server 7.5 Update 6 Hotfix 1 (Version 7.5.6-112).
 Improvements were made to almaconvert8 with that version.
 Details here: https://docs.virtuozzo.com/virtuozzo_advisory_archive/virtuozzo-hybrid-server/VZA-2024-010.html

 # Usage